filecoin-project/specs/data-structures.md

 	## were signed using BLS signatures
 	blsAggregate Signature

-	## MessageReceipts is a set of receipts matching to the sending of the `Messages`.
+	## MessageReceipts is a set of receipts from the execution of messagse in the parent tipset
 	## This field is the Cid of the root of a sharray of MessageReceipts.
-	messageReceipts &[MessageReceipt]
+	parentReceipts &[MessageReceipt]

 	## The block Timestamp is used to enforce a form of block delay by honest miners.
 	## Unix time UTC timestamp (in seconds) stored as an unsigned integer.